 Sir John Everett Millais: Child Prodigy

-In 1840, he was accepted into the Royal Academy Schools, a prestigious institution that is also the oldest arts school in the U.K. In 1843, he won a silver medal for a sketch.
-Four years later, he levelled up to a gold medal for his painting, The Tribe of Benjamin Seizing the Daughters of Shiloh (c.1847).
+In 1840, he was accepted into the Royal Academy Schools, a prestigious institution that is also the oldest arts school in the U.K. His talent improved and he won a silver medal for a sketch drawing in 1843.
+Four years later, he was awarded a gold medal for his painting, The Tribe of Benjamin Seizing the Daughters of Shiloh (c.1847).

 During his time at the Royal Academy, he met William Holman Hunt and Dante Gabriel Rosetti.
 They all wanted to turn away from traditional rules and techniques they were learning in their courses.
 So together, they formed a secret society called the Pre-Raphaelite Brotherhood (PRB).